How To Become A Dermatologist: A Step-by-Step Guide

 Mohs Surgery

 One of the biggest challenges a dermatologist can take on is the diagnosing and treatment of skin cancer.
-Mohs surgery is one of the most common techniques for treating instances of suspected skin cancer.
-Since this surgery is quick, easy, and non-invasive, it is often the first course of action against this disease.
+Mohs is one of the most common techniques for treating instances of suspected skin cancer.
+Since this surgery is quick, easy, and non-invasive, it is often the first course of action against this disease. surgery

 During Mohs surgery, the surgeon removes the visible growth or tumor plus a small perimeter of visibly normal skin.
 They then exam this tissue for signs of cancer.
 If this lab work finds cancerous tissue, the surgeon goes back and removes any remaining cancerous tissue.
 For those interested in how to become a dermatologist who have a passion for surgery, specializing in Mohs surgery is a common choice.